rajdakin/maze/CONTRIBUTING.md

 Finally, go in the `lang` directory and create a file named `[id].lgd` (where `[id]` is the ID). (`lgd` means LanG Dictionary.)

 You may create this file by using the Notepad (Windows), Nano (command-line *nix), Mousepad (*nix), Notepad++ (Windows and MacOS?) or any other **RAW TEXT** file editor.
 (That means, OpenOffice won't work.)
-Then save a new/empty file **and remove EVERYTHING from the save name, including the `.txt`**.
+Then save a new/empty file **and remove EVERYTHING from the save name, including the `.txt`** to replace it with the file name.

-**Beware: if the file finishes by `.txt`, you created it wrong**.
+**Beware: if the file name finishes by `.txt`, you created it wrong**.
 It won't work.

 **Beware: if it is written anywhere that this file is a text file, you very likely created it wrong**.
-It won't work.
+It probably won't work.

 It is possible that you created it wrong even if it display `.lgd` at the end of the name: you simply hid the file extensions.